🎙️ 1M+ creators use this voice AI — free tier, no CC required

 Diff-first loop for rapid edits

-Try Cursor IDE Free
+Try Cursor IDE Free →

 Pick Windsurf if…

-• Interested in autonomous Cascade agent
+• Autonomous build-it-all with Cascade agent

 Windsurf